-Today marks the 50th anniversary of Earth Day, a movement celebrated around the world to support environmental protection.
+April is Earth Month, an annual 30-day campaign dedicated to environmental education and awareness.
 In the past five decades, the global population has doubled and the travel industry has evolved to accommodate the growing needs of mobility and recreation.
 The growth of these industries can be complex.
 International travel increases the awareness and tolerance of other cultures; it also provides tourism dollars to developing economies.
-However, the grim reality is that the travel industry substantially contributes to the carbon crisis.
+However, the grim reality is that the travel industry contributes to the carbon crisis.
 10% of global carbon emissions are created by the travel industry, and 25% of that figure is just from the hotel industry.
 The push for sustainable travel is rooted in well-intentioned practices, but are we actually making a difference or just feeling better about our environmentally-friendly decisions?

 The good news is that awareness creates solutions.
 Sustainability encompasses social and economic impacts - not just ecological.
 Many travelers are now seeking community-based projects or socially-conscious tours that aim to support local businesses and entrepreneurs.
 They are also becoming individual activists and using their voice to demand innovation.
 A traveler can make a difference as a consumer.

-Here are ten small steps you can take toward becoming a more sustainable traveler:
+Here are eight small steps you can take toward becoming a more sustainable traveler:

 Perhaps most importantly, ask yourself: How can I protect the world through travel?

 Together, we can protect our planet's destinations by transforming tourism's impact on nature and people.